There are many ways you can help in an emergency.

 Make a donation

-When a major conflict or natural disaster occurs, UNICEF launches an appeal for funds based on the needs of the country in question.
-During an emergency appeal, you can donate online, by SMS, by phone or by post.
+When a major conflict or natural disaster occurs, UNICEF launches an appeal for donations based on the needs of the country in question.
+During an emergency appeal, you can donate online, donate by SMS, donate by phone or by post.

 You can also fundraise for UNICEF's emergency work.
-This could be anything from a collection in your local pub to running a marathon.
-For example, after the 2010 Haiti earthquake, seven-year-old Charlie Simpson raised over £200,000 for children in Haiti by completing a five-mile sponsored cycle around his local park.
+This could be anything from collecting donations in your local pub to running a marathon.
+For example, after the 2010 Haiti earthquake, seven-year-old Charlie Simpson raised over £200,000 in donations for children in Haiti by completing a five-mile sponsored cycle around his local park.

 Spread the word

-You can help let friends and family know about our emergency appeal by retweeting and sharing our messages on Twitter, Facebook, Google+ and YouTube.
+You can help let friends and family know about our emergency appeal and how to donate by retweeting and sharing our messages on Twitter, Facebook, Google+, Instagram and YouTube.